AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 Today, each 72s slot has a large **dead zone** where no blocks are built.
 After the proposer finishes building, the slot is consumed by checkpoint finalization (validator re-execution, attestation collection, assembly) and predominantly L1 publishing.
 The next proposer doesn't start building until the current slot is nearly over.

-With 6s blocks, the dead zone is **24 seconds out of every 72** — that's 33% of the slot with no block production.
+With 6s blocks, the dead zone is at least **24 seconds out of every 72** — that's 33% of the slot with no block production.
 8 blocks are produced per slot despite 72s of wall-clock time.
 The following analysis is based on 6s block durations.

-KPIs: we are trying to reduce **user-perceived latency** (time from TX submission to "proposed chain" visibility) by up to 12s and increase **effective chain throughput** from 8 blocks per slot to 10 blocks per slot (+25% improvement), depending on trigger mode.
+KPIs: we are trying to reduce **user-perceived latency** (time from TX submission to "proposed chain" visibility) by up to 12s and increase **effective chain throughput** from 8 blocks per slot to 10 blocks per slot (+25% improvement).

 The solution: allow the next slot's proposer to begin building blocks as soon as the predecessor's checkpoint data appears on P2P — before it lands on L1.
 The next proposer builds and broadcasts blocks during what is currently dead time, and anyone can submit the predecessor's checkpoint to L1 (the next proposer is incentivized to do so because their own blocks depend on it).
 All blocks B builds during the overlap go into B's checkpoint for B's slot.